 • 1919: Prohibition, which outlawed the sale and manufacture of liquor in the U.S., begins.
 Hardly anyone stops drinking, and alcoholism rates may have increased.

-• Mid-1980s: Cranky ex-sportswriter starts writing about wine.
-Cosmos yawns, but the cosmos never did like cheap wine anyway.
+• Late-1980s: Cranky ex-sportswriter starts writing about cheap wine.
+The Cosmos yawns, but the Cosmos never did like cheap wine anyway.

 • 21st century: Wine consumption in U.S. is at record highs.
 But no one seems to be very happy, do they?